sagemath/sagewiki_to_gh-2022-10-10/days98.md

 '''reference letter:''' if you are a student, please attach a reference letter.

 '''Funding request''' Do need travel funding to attend the event?
 (Note that local expenses are covered for all participants)

+Note: it is possible to apply with a common project with another participant.
+Other note: if you think you don't know enough Sage to apply, you are wrong!

 == Community Agreement ==